 The University of South Wales community - graduates and students alike - is filled with people making a difference at all levels of society, worldwide.
 Be that in business or industry, society or culture – or right here on our doorstep within the University.

-The annual Alumni Awards seek to recognise the excellence and achievement of individuals within our network.
-The actions of our alumni reflect the excellence of a USW education and our mission to provide not only innovative education and world class graduates, but also culturally aware global citizens making positive strides.
+The USW Alumni Awards recognise the excellence and achievement of individuals within our network.
+The actions of our alumni reflect the excellence of a USW education and our mission to provide not only innovative education and world class graduates, but also culturally aware global citizens.

 Inspiring The Next Generation Award

 Awarded to a graduate who has volunteered their support to the University of South Wales, providing inspiration to current and prospective students through single or combination activities including, but not limited to:

 Excellence in Service Award

 Awarded to a current student or graduate who has shown outstanding commitment to enhancing the connectivity of the alumni and/or student community, and supporting its activities.
 This may be recognised through single or combination activities including, but not limited to:

 Celebrates a recent alumnus/a who has graduated within the last 10 years and who has demonstrated exceptional achievement and/or leadership potential in their chosen profession.
 The alumnus/a could be making an outstanding contribution in fields including, although not limited to: business, industry, creative arts, healthcare, third sector, culture, media and sport.